sgra64/cs4bigdata/E_recursion/README.md

 pset([1, 2, 3]) -> [[], [1], [2], [1, 2], [3], [1, 3], [2, 3], [1, 2, 3]]
 ```

-With rising length of the input list, how does the size of the Powerset grow?
+With a rising length of the input list, how does the size of the Powerset grow?

 (2 Pts)

 &nbsp;
 ### 5.)
 Challenge 5
+Write three functions to `find` elements in a list.

-Write a function to `find` elements in a list that match the boolean result
+The first function to `find` elements that match a boolean `match_func`.
-of a `match_func`.

-A second function `find_adjacent` finds all indexes of adjacent pairs of numbers.
+A second function `find_adjacent` that finds all indexes of adjacent pairs
+of numbers.

-The third function `find_sum` finds all pairs of numbers (not necessarily adjacent)
+The third function `find_pairs` that finds all pairs of numbers (not necessarily
-with the sum equal to `n`.
-For example, `n=12` can be combined from the input list
+adjacent) with the sum equal to `n`.
+For example, `n=12` can be combined from
-by pairs: `[3, 9], [4, 8], [2, 10]`.
+the input list with pairs: `[3, 9], [4, 8], [2, 10]`.

 ```py
 def find(self, _numbers, match_func) -> list: